-We are accepting applications for our Regular Savings and Easy Access accounts, however please note we are not currently accepting applications for our other savings accounts.
-All existing accounts continue to operate as normal.
+We're accepting applications for our Regular Savings, Easy Access and 90-Day Notice accounts.
+We aren't currently accepting applications for our other savings accounts, but if you already hold one it will continue to operate as normal.

 - Variable interest rate of 1.10% gross* p.a./AER**